 Sikh Wedding Rituals: Everything You Should Know About It

-When it’s about a traditional Sikh wedding ceremony, it comprise of smaller rituals.
-Deep down every pieces of rituals possess significance on the entire ceremony.
+When it’s about a traditional Sikh wedding ceremony, it comprises smaller rituals.
+Deep down every piece of ritual possesses significance on the entire ceremony.
 Take a cup of coffee and sit down to mingle in an interesting Indian wedding ceremony.

 - Choora Ceremony

-It is the prime ceremony of the wedding especially for the bride.
+It is the prime ceremony of the wedding, especially for the bride.
 This is so; because in this ritual a set of twenty-one bangles is selected by the mami (maternal aunt) and mama (maternal uncle).
-Basically, they gift it to bride at the time of Choora ceremony.
+Basically, they gift it to the bride at the time of the Choora ceremony.
 Typically, this ceremony takes place on the wedding day’s morning.

-At first the set of colourful bangles (orange, pink and red) is purified in the scattered rose petals into the milk.
+At first, the set of colorful bangles (orange, pink, and red) is purified in the scattered rose petals into the milk.
 Then it is put on the wrist of the bride and covers with a pure white cloth.
-So, it cannot be seen by the bride herself till she gets complete ready for the wedding ceremony and put on the wedding attire.
+So, it cannot be seen by the bride herself till she gets completely ready for the wedding ceremony and puts on the wedding attire.

 - Gana Ceremony